 - 1. Pursuant to Section 1526 of the Revised School Code probationary teachers who are within their first three (3) years of teaching must be assigned to a master teacher who shall serve as a mentor to the probationary teacher.
-For each probationary teacher, a mentor teacher shall be appointed by the administration with input from the Association. - 2.
-The mentor teachers selected shall have the following qualifications: - a He/she shall be a teacher for Union City Community Schools. - b.
+For each probationary teacher, a mentor teacher shall be appointed by the administration with input from the Association prior to assignment.
+A probationary teacher may request a different mentor at any point as long as the mentor meets the following requirements. - 2.
+The Mentor teachers selected shall have the following qualifications: - a.
+He/she shall be a teacher for Union City Community Schools. - b.
 He/she shall have achieved tenured status with the Board. - c.
 He/she shall have been rated effective or better for the two (2) most current, consecutive evaluation cycles. - 3.
 The mentor teacher selected shall consent to the appointment.
 The appointment shall be for one (1) school year.
-Should no teacher accept the assignment, the Board may appoint, with input from the Association, an outside mentor. - 4.
+Should no teacher accept the assignment, the board may appoint, with input from the Association, an outside mentor. - 4.
 The mentor teacher shall assist the probationary teacher during the term of the appointment.
 The mentor teacher's role shall be formative. - 5.
 The District shall pay all costs incurred and provide released time without loss of pay to the teacher to attend approved training.
 Mileage and meals costs shall be in accordance with Board Policy #3440. - 6.
 If a probationary teacher is not continued in employment, the Board will advise the teacher of the reasons therefore in writing.
 The Board's decision is final and any dismissal or non-renewal shall not be subject to arbitration.